 Latest library news

 Thank you to everyone who completed our survey in 2016.
-We were very pleased to see that customer statisfaction is high, at 95%.
+We were very pleased to see that customer satisfaction is high, at 95%.
 However, your feedback will inform our Libraries Strategy for the next few years and help us to develop and deliver a quality, sustainable library service.
 Read a summary of the survey results (PDF, 2MB) or ask to see a copy at your local library.

 New DVD loyalty card